rentziass/nvidiagpubeat/README.md

 ### Build

-To build the binary for Nvidiagpubeat run the command below.
+Make changes (if any) and build the binary for Nvidiagpubeat run the command below.
 This will generate a binary in the same directory with the name nvidiagpubeat.

 ```